NAFSN SISTER PROJECTS

 AgriCluster Resilience & Expansion

-AgriCluster Retention and Expansion (ACRE) is a holistic business planning process for complex value chain enterprises, agroecological initiatives, and community food projects in which farmers are involved.
+AgriCluster Retention and Expansion (ACRE) is a holistic strategic planning process for complex value chain enterprises, agroecological initiatives, and community food projects in which farmers are involved.

-The in-depth facilitated ACRE process is designed to help farmers and their partners create a shared vision and work effectively together to become more competitive and resilient as a group over time.
-A free ACRE Facilitator Certification program will be accepting applicants in 2022.
+The in-depth facilitated ACRE process is designed to help farmers and their allied stakeholders create a shared vision and work effectively together to become more competitive and resilient as a group over time.

-The Community Agriculture Resiliency Audit Tool (CARAT) will help communities discover and identify strengths, gaps, and areas of concern in their food systems.
+The Community Food & Agriculture Resilience Audit Tool (CARAT) helps communities discover and identify strengths, gaps, and areas of concerns in their food systems.

-This comprehensive assessment tool has been created by a small committee of community food systems leaders from throughout the US; prioritized using Delphi metrics in collaboration with the University of Florida; and is now in beta testing, starting at Indiana University.
+This comprehensive assessment tool has been created by a small committee of community food systems leaders from throughout the US.
+Resilience indicators were prioritized using Delphi metrics in collaboration with the University of Florida.
+Beta tested started at Indiana University and will continue with pilot communities throughout the US.

 Debra Tropp, formerly of USDA AMS, chairs this effort.